Ask OpenScientist

 Spirochete Invasion and Dissemination

 Borrelia burgdorferi is transmitted through Ixodes tick bites.
 The spirochete disseminates from the skin through the bloodstream to multiple organ systems including joints, heart, and nervous system.
-Surface adhesins like BBK32 and decorin-binding proteins (DbpA/DbpB) facilitate tissue colonization.
+Surface adhesins like BBK32 and decorin-binding proteins (DbpA/DbpB) facilitate tissue colonization, while OspC is upregulated at the tick-feeding/early-mammalian interface and is required for early infectivity.

 Show evidence (1 reference)